Healthcare Debates: Single-Payer vs. Multi-Payer

 If the U.S. wants to transition to a single-payer system, it has a long way to go.
 But it’s not starting from zero, either.
 Despite its current commitment to a multi-payer system, single-payer healthcare has a long history in the U.S. President Harry Truman endorsed such a system in 1945, which would’ve funded national health insurance through payroll taxes.
 When those proposals failed, a new single-payer system (Medicare) took its place.

-Initially offered to the elderly, Medicare was designed to be eventually rolled out to the rest of the American population.
+Initially offered to the elderly, Medicare was designed to eventually be rolled out to the rest of the American population.
 A similar system, Medicaid, was developed for low-income families.
 But between these two groups (those of low-income and the elderly) a large gap in coverage has remained.
 President Obama’s Affordable Care Act sought to put the first steps in place towards covering that gap, but it’s been met with resistance.

 Paying for Healthcare: Collective vs. Individual